Attractions at Sydney Motel Marco Polo

 State Sports Centre and Showground at Homebush.

 that will take you to all corners of the city.
-Also, some of Sydney's most interesting suburban centres are just within walking distance.
+Also, some of Sydney's most interesting suburban centers

+are just within walking distance.

 The leafy streets behind the motel contain an interesting variety of residences dating back to the Victorian era.

 A gentle stroll around and towards Summer Hill railway station (if you overlook the cars parked) affords

-Just 1 kms towards the city - close enough for a brisk stroll, is the well known "Little Italy" of Sydney.
+Just 1 km towards the city - close enough for a brisk stroll, is the well known "Little Italy" of Sydney.

 Home of some of the first espresso coffee bars and Italian restaurants in Sydney, Leichhardt today is a

-sophisticated modern urban centre with outdoor cafes, stylish pubs and interesting boutiques.
+sophisticated modern urban center with outdoor cafes, stylish pubs, and interesting boutiques.